BMTechno/Database-II-Project-MySQL-PHP-AngularJS-Ionic/README.md

       * Type the password in Password and Re-type fields.
       * In the Global Privileges, click on the Check All link at the top of the screen to select all of the checkboxes for Data, Structure, and Administration sections

+#### Cordova + Android + Ionic/Angularjs

-2. Create, configure and start Android or iOS emulator.
+1. Create, configure and start Android or iOS emulator.
     * Android: http://cordova.apache.org/docs/en/5.1.1/guide/platforms/android/index.html
     * iOS: http://cordova.apache.org/docs/en/5.1.1/guide/platforms/ios/index.html
-3. Open myApp directory to check if it is missing Ionic and Cordova dependicies then type the following:
+2. Open myApp directory to check if it is missing Ionic and Cordova dependicies then type the following:
     * For Android:
       * `$ ionic platform add android`
       * `$ ionic build android`
     * For iOS:
       * `$ ionic platform add ios`
       * `$ ionic build ios`
-5. Compile and Run the App in the emulator
+3. Compile and Run the App in the emulator
    * Android: `$ ionic emulate android`
    * iOS: `$ ionic emulate ios`